 Talking about mental health can be difficult.
 Please watch this video of Stormzy talking about his experience with mental health.

 Students at Rutlish are provided with an extensive extra-curricular programme in addition to their PE lessons.
 Physical activity has great benefit to both the body and the mind.
 The NHS recommends that young people aim for an average of at least 60 minutes of moderate intensity physical activity a day across the week; this should be a combination of aerobic exercise, and exercises to strengthen bones and muscle.
 Moderate activities will make you breathe faster and feel warmer.

-Examples of moderate intensity activities include:
+Examples of moderate intensity activities you may wish to be involved in outside school include: